aeschi/2022-portfolio/src/pages/index.md

     alt: IMAGE 3
     image: /img/chemex.jpg
 image: /img/r1-04611-0000.jpg
-description: "I study Creative Technologies at Film University Babelsberg Konrad Wolf.
+description: "I study Creative Technologies at Film University Babelsberg.
 Prior to that, I graduated with a Bachelor of Engineering in Audiovisual Media at Stuttgart Media University.
 I work, research and teach in the area of creative technologies, data visualization design and developement. "
 ---